Awards and Recognition

 • Law students are acknowledged through academic prizes that highlight outstanding achievement.

-• New lawyers are celebrated through competitions such as the Golden Gavel and acknowledged through Service Awards and newly introduced Emerging Lawyer of the Year Award, celebrating early contributions to the profession.
+• New lawyers are celebrated through competitions such as the Golden Gavel as well as acknowledged through Service Awards and the Emerging Lawyer of the Year Award, celebrating early contributions to the profession.

-• Long-standing members are honoured through 40 Years’ of Service and Service Awards.
+• Long-standing members are honoured through 40 Years’ of Service, 50 Years' of Service and Service Awards.
 Honorary Memberships are awarded only on rare occasions, in recognition of individuals who have made outstanding and enduring contributions to the Society and the profession over many years.

-Our Law Award categories have evolved into the Service Awards, designed to offer greater flexibility, inclusivity, and year-round recognition.
+In 2025 Law Award categories evolved into the Law Week Service Awards, designed to offer greater flexibility, inclusivity, and year-round recognition.

 In alignment with the Law Week theme of promoting public understanding of the law and its role in society, the Service Awards highlight the often-unseen efforts of legal professionals who go above and beyond in their roles.